Dissipative dynamics of an interacting spin system with collective damping: Schwinger-Keldysh Field Theory

 In order to solve above equations, we define bath spectral density $J(\omega)=\sum_k g_k^2 \delta(\omega-\omega_k)$.
 We consider the following general form of $J(\omega)$ with Drude-Lorentz cutoff:

 with $\gamma$ as the effective coupling between system and bath, $\Omega$ is the cutoff frequency. $s=1$ correspond to Ohmic bath, $0<s<1$ and $s>1$ are called sub-ohmic and super-ohmic baths respectively.
 However, we will work with ohmic bath $s=1$ for simplicity.
-Using this form of spectral density, we see that the saddle point equations \ref{saddle} admit a trivial solution $\phi_0 =0$ for $\gamma >\gamma_0$ and a non-trivial solution $\phi_0 \ne 0$ for $\gamma <\gamma_0$ which is given by
+Using this form of spectral density, we see that the saddle point equations \ref{saddle} at $O(\frac{1}{N})$ admit a trivial solution $\phi_0 =0$ for symmetric state and a non-trivial solution $\phi_0 \ne 0$ for symmetry broken state which is given by

-where $\gamma_0 = \frac{1}{\pi} \frac{\omega_0^2 + k^2}{\omega_0}$ is the critical coupling.
+where $\gamma_0 = \frac{1}{\pi} \frac{\omega_0^2 + \kappa^2}{\omega_0}$ is the critical coupling.

 Now we evaluate the various correlation function corresponding to $\phi$-field within the mean field level.
 In the thermodynamic limit $N\rightarrow \infty$, the contribution from $O(1/N)$ terms can be ignored.
 We first eliminate the $\psi$-field using Gaussian integration.
 Defining $ \Phi_{cl/q} = $ and $ \Psi_{cl/q} = $ such that Keldysh-Nambu spinor is defined as $\eta_8(\omega) = [ \Phi_{cl} ~ \Psi_{kcl}~ \Phi_{q}~ \Psi_{kq} ]^T $.
 Using the notation $\int_{\omega} = \int_{-\infty}^{\infty} \frac{d\omega}{2\pi}$ and $\phi_{cl/q}(t) =\int_{\omega} e^{-i\omega t} \phi_{cl/q}(\omega)$ as the Fourier transform of the $\phi$-field, we integrate out $\psi$-field to get the following effective action for $\phi$-field: